Pratikshasharma/Slogo/doc/API_CHANGES.md

 One major change in the internal front end api was the addition of the navigationtabs package which consists of classes such as Tools.java, FileTab.java, Help.java,etc.
 These classes are all menu objects which are then called in the MainGUI class to add them up to the Scene.

-Another change is the use of functional interface for using lambda expression while passing in the events from the front end to the back end.
+Another change is the use of functional interfaces for creating our own lambda expressions that fully encapsulate instance variables that would have otherwise needed to be passed around.